-The use of collaborative robots (cobots), which are designed to work alongside people in, among others manufacturing , warehousing, logistics and healthcare, is expected to grow at astonishing rates in the next few years.
+As we move to the realization of more Industry 4.0 implementations as part of an ongoing industrial transformation journey, the use of collaborative robots (cobots), which are designed to work alongside people in, among others manufacturing , warehousing, logistics and healthcare, is expected to grow rapidly in the next few years.

 Recent evolutions regarding both the technologies and the market contribute to this rapid growth.
 As an example: in April 2017, DHL announced a partnership with Locus Robotics.
 And it’s not just in the factory or the warehouse.
-Previously we mentioned how in the digital transformation of healthcare, there is a key role for the Internet of Things and for robotics, including cobots.
+Previously we mentioned how in the digital transformation of healthcare, there is a key role for IoT and for robotics, including cobots.